Claus Moser, Baron Moser: Academic career

 In 1946, Moser returned to the LSE as an Assistant Lecturer in Statistics.
 He took British citizenship in 1947.
 In 1949, he married Mary, née Oxlin, his fellow student at the LSE.
 The couple tied the knot in 1949, three kids – Kath, Sue and Peter – were born in the 1950s.
 In October 1946, he was promoted to Lecturer, and in October 1955 – to Reader.
 In 1957-58, Moser worked in Geneva in the Statistics Division of the International Labour Office.
 Along with numerous scientific publications, in 1958 Moser published Survey Methods in Social Investigation, a highly successful book which was reprinted eight times before the second edition was released in 1971.
 In 1961, Moser became Professor of Social Statistics.

-His further career was shaped by an 1961 appointment as Statistical Advisor at the Robbins Committee.
+His further career was shaped by a 1961 appointment as Statistical Advisor at the Robbins Committee.
 Chaired by Lord Robbins, the Committee was established to analyze the future of higher education in the UK.
 The 2-year long survey became the core of Moser's Higher Education Research Unit which he established at the LSE in 1964.

 In 1965 Moser was elected a Fellow of the American Statistical Association.